Directed quantum communication: Introduction

-\emph{Introduction.}-- The propagation of disturbances in materials, e.g., electric pulses in a piece of metal, sound in a solid, or spin-waves in a spin lattice, can be regarded as a transmission of information.
+The propagation of disturbances in materials, e.g., electric pulses in a piece of metal, sound in a solid, or spin-waves in a spin lattice, can be regarded as a transmission of information.
 Evidently, the `quality' of this information transmission is determined by the transport properties of the medium.
-This Letter considers transport properties from an information-theoretic perspective, or perhaps more accurately, the capacity for information transfer is regarded as a material property.
-To get an intuitive picture of what we aim for one can think of classical radio transmission over free space, i.e., imagine a propagation medium that is translation symmetric and isotropic (in a wide sense) and that we are in control only of limited transmitter and receiver regions.
-While radio transmission is typically modeled as classical information transfer over a classical medium, we consider quantum information transfer over quantum mechanical media.
-In this Letter we argue that quantum communication in an isotropic medium, as opposed to classical information transfer, requires the transmitter to direct the signal towards the receiver.
+In this work we take an information-theoretic approach to transport properties, or perhaps more accurately, we regard the capacity for information transfer as a material property.

+To get an intuitive picture of the setting we consider one can think of radio transmission over free space, i.e., imagine a propagation medium that is translation symmetric and isotropic (in a wide sense) and that we are in control only of limited transmitter and receiver regions.
+While radio transmission is typically modeled as classical information transfer over a classical medium, we here consider quantum information transfer over quantum mechanical media.
+Apart from the practical relevance of characterizing quantum information transfer properties for the purpose of quantum communication or processing in physical media, it is a fundamental theoretical issue to pinpoint how the special properties of quantum information alter the typical scenarios we know from classical communication theory.

+Here, we show that quantum communication in an isotropic medium, as opposed to classical information transfer, requires the transmitter to direct the signal towards the receiver, as one intuitively would expect from the no-cloning theorem.
 The degree to which such a directed quantum communication can be achieved is a property of the medium.
 We suggest to characterize this quantum information transport property by how the size of the transmitter and receiver regions have to scale with increasing transmission distance in order to obtain quantum communication.
-As an illustration we use an n-dimensional spin lattice, where an upper bound to the scaling can be determined.
+To the best of our knowledge, such characterizations have not been considered previously.